Ad Space — Top Banner

 Volume of a Torus

-Calculate the volume of a torus (donut shape).
+Calculate volume V = 2π²Rr² and surface area of a torus (donut shape).

-Used in engineering, 3D modeling, and manufacturing ring-shaped objects.
+Used in engineering tolerances, 3D modeling, and manufacturing ring-shaped components.

 The Formula